BirdeeHub/birdeevim/README.md

     - a flexible set of categories containing lists of startup plugins,
     - a flexible set of categories containing lists of optional plugins,
     - a flexible set of categories containing lists of LSP's or internal *runtime* dependencies
+    - a flexible set of categories containing lists of internal *build time* dependencies

     generate packages by calling that builder function, passing it a set of categories to include.